doubleopen-project/doubleopen-project.github.io/src/introduction.md

 ## Overview

-Below is a high-level overview of the compoliance workflow:
+Below is a high-level overview of the compliance workflow:

 ```mermaid
 sequenceDiagram